cllckn/information-and-communication-technologies/module7/README.md

     // "keyup" is the event type being listened for.
 The keyup event is triggered when a keyboard key is released after being pressed.
     // function() { ... } is the callback function that will be executed when the keyup event occurs.

-    $("#search").on("keyup", function() { // attaches an event listener to the search input field (#search).
-The event triggers whenever the user releases a key (keyup event). clearTimeout(debounceTimer); // Clears any previously set timer (debounceTimer) to prevent multiple requests being sent in quick succession. let query = $(this).val().trim();
+    $("#search").on("keyup", function() { // attaches a "keyup" event listener to the search input field (#search).
+      // jQuery triggers the anonymous callback function whenever the user releases a key (keyup event). clearTimeout(debounceTimer); //Clears any previously set timer (debounceTimer) to prevent
+      // multiple requests being sent in quick succession. let query = $(this).val().trim();
       debounceTimer = setTimeout(() => { //Sets a delay of 300 milliseconds before calling loadProducts(query).
         loadProducts(query);